BAS AC Curriculum, Emphasis Areas & Courses

 Bachelor's in Applied Computing students take a mix of Foundations, General Education, Core and Electives courses, subject to change based on catalog year, placement tests, AP/CLEP credit, transfer work, minor requirements, summer school, etc.

-View or download fillable BAS in Applied Computing degree checklist by emphasis area:
+View or download fillable BAS in Applied Computing degree checklist:

 Click a link below to learn more and view course information: